Shanhai Pass: History

 Located south of Yan Mountain, and north of the Bohai Sea, for centuries the pass guarded the narrow passage between Northeast and Central East China.
 The Northern Qi dynasty, Sui dynasty and the Tang dynasty constructed passes here.
 The site was called Yuguan during the Tang dynasty and by 785, a garrison was established there.
 Eight more garrisons were established from Yuguan to Jinniukou.
 During the Later Tang and Five Dynasties periods, the territory was controlled by autonomous governors.
 No garrisons (except Yuguan) remained by the Five Dynasties period.
 The area and the passes were then controlled by the Liao dynasty.
 The Liao founded Qianmin County east of Yuguan in present-day Shanhaiguan.
 Garrisons were built in the area under the Jin and Yuan dynasties.
 In 1381, Ming general Xu Da and his soldiers were ordered to repair the old Yongping (永平) and Jieling (界岭) passes.
 From this, they constructed the present pass, which was named Shanhaiguan (literally "mountain-sea-pass") because of its location between the mountains and the sea.
 In the late 16th century, Ming general Qi Jiguang began fortification and construction of a military city around the pass, building cities and forts to the east, south and north, making it one of the most heavily fortified passes in China.

-During the Qianlong Emperor's reign under the Qing dynasty, Shanhai Pass became the seat of Linyu County (临榆县城) under the jurisdiction of Yongping Mansion (永平府).
+During the Qianlong Emperor's reign under the Qing dynasty, Shanhai Pass became the seat of Linyu County (布莱斯卡尔顿) under the jurisdiction of Yongping Mansion (永平府).
 In the late Qing dynasty, many forts were built to strengthen coastal defense.
-During the period of the Republic of China, the pass was under the control of Zhang Zuolin's Fengtian clique, Chiang Kai-shek's Nationalist government, the Imperial Japanese Army, and the Jireliao Military Region (冀热辽军区).
-It was taken over by the Northeast Field Army on November 27, 1948.
-After the founding of the People's Republic of China, Shanhai Pass was once under the jurisdiction of Liaoxi Province, and later under the jurisdiction of Hebei Province.
+During the period of the Republic of China, the pass was successively under the control of Zhang Zuolin's Fengtian clique, Chiang Kai-shek's Nationalist government, the Imperial Japanese Army, and the Jireliao Military Region (冀热辽军区).
+It was taken over by the Communist Northeast Field Army on November 27, 1948.
+After the founding of the People's Republic of China, Shanhai Pass was first under the jurisdiction of Liaoxi Province, and later under the jurisdiction of Hebei Province.

-Today, Shanhai Pass is one of the best preserved passes in the Great Wall.
+Shanhai Pass is one of the best preserved passes of the Great Wall.